COVID-19 pandemic in Liechtenstein

 The COVID-19 pandemic in Liechtenstein was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Liechtenstein in early March 2020.

-As of 27 October 2023, a total of 74,330 vaccine doses have been administered.
+As of 27 October 2023, a total of 74,330 vaccine doses had been administered.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

-The case fatality ratio for COVID-19 has been significantly lower than the 2002–2004 SARS outbreak, but the transmission has been significantly greater, with a significant total death toll.
+The case fatality ratio for COVID-19 was significantly lower than the 2002–2004 SARS outbreak, but the transmission was much greater.

 Timeline

 February 2020

-On 11 February, the government of Liechtenstein set up a "new coronavirus 2019-nCoV" staff, which, under the chairmanship of the government councilor Mauro Pedrazzini, will monitor developments related to the novel coronavirus and coordinate necessary measures for Liechtenstein.
-On 26 February, the government announced that the country was already preparing extensively for possible COVID-19 cases, although there had so far been no confirmed reports.
-On 27 February, the government announced that the first two suspected cases in Liechtenstein had been tested negatively.
+On 11 February, the government of Liechtenstein set up a "new coronavirus 2019-nCoV" staff, which, under the chairmanship of the government councilor Mauro Pedrazzini, monitored developments related to the novel coronavirus and coordinated necessary measures for Liechtenstein.
+On 26 February, the government announced that the country was already preparing extensively for possible COVID-19 cases, although there had at the time been no confirmed reports.
+On 27 February, the government announced that the first two suspected cases in Liechtenstein had tested negative.
 In addition, the population was made aware of various informative pages on the novel coronavirus.

 March 2020

 On 3 March, the first case was reported in the country with a person who had contact with an infected person in Switzerland.
-He developed symptoms and turned himself to the state hospital where he was confirmed to have the new virus.
+He developed symptoms and turned himself in to the state hospital where he was confirmed to have the new virus.
 He was isolated at the state hospital.